kyletmartinez/after-effects-scripts/README.md

 > Due to the use of the `app.findMenuCommandId();` method this script may only work in English
 > After Effects installations.

-Add an adjustment layer above the currently selected layer to break the 3D space of After Effects.
-If no layers are selected the adjustment layer will be added at the top.

 ***

 #### [Create Text Layers From File (v2.1)](/source/scripts/Create_Text_Layers_From_File.jsx)